-Next create a directory for your migration scripts.
+Now create a new directory with your migration scripts.
 Your milage may very, but

 we assume you have client access to source data.
-Same like we discussed in the
+Some like we discussed in the

-add some Makefile-foo here, but do not worry.
+make.
+We add some Makefile-foo here but do not worry.

 Basically what we want to execute is something like this: